 Few photographs are in circulation of the WWI airfield.
-However a recent donation to the East Boldre Village Hall Society of WWI period photos shed new light on this airbase.
+However a recent donations to the East Boldre Village Hall Society of WWI period photos shed new light on this airbase.
 You can read more about the history of the Flying school and RFC Beaulieu in the Local History section of the East Boldre website.

 Karl Gosling a gaming student at Bournemouth University has been working to model some of East Boldre Airfield, find out more about his work and results here: Modelling East Boldre Airfield – Beaulieu Training Depot Station